-Theologically speaking, the death of Israel and the scattering of her people had to follow the death of Yeshua.
-In the same way, their resurrection and restoration to their historic covenant land followed Yeshua’s resurrection and His return to his home at the right hand of His Father in Heaven.
+In Christian theology, the death of Israel and their subsequent diaspora into the wilderness of nations had to follow the death of Yeshua.
+In the same way, their resurrection and restoration to their historic covenant land followed the resurrection of Yeshua and His return to his home at the right hand of His Father in Heaven.

 According to Israel’s own prophets they would one day be restored to their land in a state of unbelief where they would gradually revive and their hearts would return to their God.
 See Zephaniah 2:1, Jeremiah 30:3, Isaiah 11:11, Ezekiel 36:24,25, Ezekiel 37, Amos 9:11-14, Hosea 5:15-6:3.

 This is an unprecedented time in human history.
-We’re helping our Jewish brothers find adequate language or new lenses through which they can see Yeshua as their brother.
+We endeavor to help our Jewish brothers find adequate language or new lenses through which they can see Yeshua as their brother.
 How do we do this?

 Romans 1:16 gives us a very clear directive.
 It is our responsibility to pray for Israel and take the Gospel of Yeshua to the Jewish people.
-But we need to do this in a way that is appropriate to the Jew and not in the same way we take it to pagan people.
+But we need to do this in a way that is appropriate to the Jew and not in the same way we take it to your garden variety pagan.
 Jews are our brothers and although most are still in unbelief, many of them love and worship the same Father.

 So, like Aaron and Hur who came alongside Moses to strengthen his arms during conflict (Exodus 17:12), we come alongside them, as much as possible, to love them, pray for them, talk to them intelligently from their own scriptures and stand with them.